Do expats from Wisconsin still need to pay state taxes?

 • Intent to return: Plans to return to Wisconsin after traveling or living elsewhere suggest that Wisconsin remains the domicile.

-How to leave Wisconsin residency?
+How to leave Wisconsin tax residency?

 To change your residency status in Wisconsin, several important steps must be followed carefully to ensure a smooth transition.